- What assumptions guide the P.I. Program?

 What information is collected about participants from institutions?
 (Back to Top)

-We request that institutions provide us with information on why participants are referred to the RePAIR program and complete a satisfaction survey after a participant completes the course.
+We request that institutions provide us with information on why participants are referred to the P.I.
+Program and complete a satisfaction survey after a participant completes the course.

 Is an onsite group workshop really necessary?
 (Back to Top)